 At Ithaca College, we strongly believe in learning-by-doing.
-Becoming a biochemist is more than your work in classrooms, Student research is a vital part of the undergraduate experience at Ithaca College.
-Students are able to get hands-on experience in the research labs by enrolling in BIOC-39000, doing paid research over the summer, and developing an Honors thesis.
+Becoming a biochemist is more than work in classrooms.
+Student research is a vital part of the undergraduate experience at Ithaca College.
+Students are able to get hands-on experience in faculty research labs by enrolling in BIOC-39000, completing our project-based research course BIOC-41000, doing paid research over the summer, and developing an Honors thesis.
 As a result, they are able to travel to present their work, as well, as to present locally.

 Honors in Biochemistry is a high achievement demonstrating independence and skill at research as well as strong performance in class.
 Students may apply for honors to the biochemistry steering committee before the add/drop deadline in the fall semester of their senior year.
 The year of honors research cumulates in a final written thesis and an open presentation.
 Honors students work closely with their research advisor and also meet regularly with a panel of faculty to propose their thesis, evaluate progress, and defend their final product.